capt-morgun/wing/README.md

 Requires Automation permission (prompted on first use) so the app can send keystrokes to System Events.

 Move to Desktop can be enabled or disabled in Settings.

+## Text Switcher

+Double-press Shift to instantly convert recently typed text to the correct keyboard layout.
+Useful when you start typing in English but your layout was set to Russian (or any other language) — or vice versa.

+- Automatically detects all keyboard layouts installed on your Mac
+- Converts text using the actual key positions (not a hardcoded character map), so it works with any pair of layouts
+- Press double-Shift again to cycle through additional layouts if you have more than two
+- Select a word and press double-Shift to convert only that word
+- After converting, the active keyboard layout switches to match the target language so you can keep typing
+- Works in native macOS apps, browsers, Electron apps, and terminals

+Text Switcher can be enabled or disabled in Settings.

 ## Installation